datastaxdevs/workshop-graphql-netflix/README.md

 That's it!
 All 6000+ movies are now loaded and ready to go!

 ## 4. Serverless Functions

+> _Note_: this section and the next one ("Fetching from the Front-End")
+> are not steps to "perform", rather suggestions to dive in the client
+> code and figure out how the various parts (React components, Netlify
+> functions and finally the GraphQL server in Astra DB) fit together.
+> You can skip them if you are in a hurry, but please come back to these
+> for reference if you want to dissect the code a bit!

 Take a look at `functions/getGenres.js`